Graduate Application Process

 As part of the on-line application, candidates will provide:

-*Statement of Purpose (Please be specific about your research goals and provide names of faculty members with whom you would like to work, and why.)
+*Statement of Purpose (Please be specific about your research goals and provide names of faculty members with whom you would like to work, and why.
+In addition, please explain how your interests and goals may connect with our Areas of Excellence initiative.)

 *A minimum of three letters of recommendation (and no more than five).